Is a Cologuard test as good as a Colonoscopy?

 We are sure you have seen one of the many attention-grabbing commercials for Cologuard stating all kinds of facts and how easy the process is.
 Cologuard is spending millions on advertising, but it’s impossible for patients to get all the information they need in a TV commercial.
 It’s true, Cologuard offers benefits of comfort and convenience, but the Cologuard test is not recommended by GCSA physicians as a replacement for a colonoscopy.

 Colon cancer claims over 50,000 lives every year and is the 2nd most common cause of cancer death in the US.
 Colon cancer is preventable, treatable, and beatable – but only with early and accurate detection.

 Undergoing a colonoscopy may not be the most pleasant experience one could have, but once it is complete, there is not only a lasting peace of mind, most will not need to have the test performed again for another 10 years.
 However, due to its inability to detect most high-risk precancers, patients who bypass a colonoscopy for a Cologuard screening will need to repeat the test in just three years.

 Cologuard vs Colonoscopy

 Here are some facts about Cologuard vs Colonoscopy:

-- Stool DNA (Cologuard) testing are designed for cancer detection not prevention.
+- Stool DNA (Cologuard) testing is designed for cancer detection, not prevention.
 Colonoscopy is detection and prevention and only needs to be done every 10 years for cancer-free patients.

 - Stool DNA (Cologuard) is not indicated for high-risk patients (family history of CRC, IBD, personal history of polyps) or for those with gastrointestinal symptoms.